Gal-Keshet/EpiTyping/README.md

 If there is DNA integration, one file will be created in the loi folder:

  - LOI_matrix_with_dna_integration.csv: a table where each row correspondes to a gene that exists in the imprinted_genes_location.csv file under the genome_files          folder, and that showed at least one heterozygote position in one of its exons.
 Each column corresponds to a sample.
-In this table, "Monoallelic by X SNPs" corresponds to a gene which      showed only monoallelic expression in x heterozygote SNP detected in the DNA-seq, "Not expressed" corresponds to a gene that was not expressed and "Biallelic by X SNPs"            corresponds to the number of biallelic SNPs detected in the given gene (only SNPs which were detected in the DNA).
+In this table, "Monoallelic by X SNPs" corresponds to a gene which      showed only monoallelic expression in x heterozygote SNPs detected in the DNA-seq, "Not expressed" corresponds to a gene that was not expressed and "Biallelic by X SNPs"            corresponds to the number of biallelic SNPs detected in the given gene (only SNPs which were detected in the DNA).

  Under the xci folder, two files will appear: